 - Bitcoin is unregulatable.
 No one person or entity in charge.
 Code is free speech.
-Each country has their own competing jurisdiction.
+Each country has its own competing jurisdiction.

 - Game theory protects Bitcoin from a global coordinated attack.
-Nation states compete with each other.
+Nation-states compete with each other.
 Unlikely to see top nations cooperate.
-If the US bans BTC, China has incentive to adopt.
-Nations not benefiting from the current USD regime have incentive to adopt BTC.
+If the US bans BTC, China has an incentive to adopt.
+Nations not benefiting from the current USD regime have an incentive to adopt BTC.